 credits which help meet the costs of raising a child, and housing benefit to

 help with the costs of rent.
-Universal credit will be one single payment
+Universal credit is a single payment

 intended to meet the different types of costs.